sassoftware/sas-studio-custom-steps/SID - Import Lookup Table/README.md

-# SASID - Import lookup table
+# SID - Import Lookup Table

 ## Description

-The **SASID - Import lookup table** custom step enables SAS Studio users to import and activate a lookup table for SAS Intelligent Decisioning from input data.
+The **SID - Import Lookup Table** custom step enables SAS Studio users to import and activate a lookup table for SAS Intelligent Decisioning from input data, using DCM_IMPORT_LOOKUP macro.
+The macro DCM_IMPORT_LOOKUP uses the lookup table name and folder path name to determine whether a lookup table already exists.
+If the lookup table already exists, then it is updated.
+If either the path name or lookup table name does not exist, it is created.

 ## User Interface